-- 1. Fund a year-round, qualified, strength and conditioning coach at each high school. - We have 2 hired and working.
+- 1. Fund a year-round, qualified, strength and conditioning coach at each high school. - We hired two full-time strength/conditioning coaches to serve the two comprehensive high schools.
 We adjusted the funding process to appropriately fund the strength coach position year round.
 Previously, the position received a staffing allotment for the year that is more suitable for the semester and should be renewable for 1st semester, 2nd semester, and a summer allotment.
-By increasing the funds available, we sought to attract individuals who are nationally certified.
+By increasing the funds available, we sought to attract individuals who are nationally certified. - During the summer of 2017, the middle schools began establishing connections with the strength coaches to arrange opportunities for their students.
+East had several middle schoolers who joined the East High Strength training program.

-- 2. Ability to hire coaches in our buildings. - As a result of the 2013-14 negotiations with the WEA, the district now has discretion in the filling of all coaching vacancies.
+- 2. Ability to hire coaches in our buildings. - As a result of the 2013-2014 negotiations with the WEA, the district now has discretion in the filling of all coaching vacancies.